Leaking Pipes: To-Do’s and Not-To-Do’s

 Readily available in local plumbing and hardware stores, a plumbing snake is a bending wire intended to be able to move deep down into drains.
 Its use is a bit like a plunge, except that you insert this tool down into the drains that lead down from the toilet, causing the blockage to go down as you push and twist the device.

 Your last option may involve dismantling the entire toilet system.
-Since not every home has tools to do this kind of work, calling a plumber is the best option.
+Since not every home has tools to do this kind of work, calling a plumber is the best option when nothing works.
 The plumber will effectively solve the problem while minimizing the possibility of its recurrence.

 With the options provided here, you don’t need to panic if your toilet is clogged.
 Most of the tools you need to do it yourself are readily available in your home, and the procedure is easy, as you can see from the above.
 But if all of these DIY attempts fail, call the plumber to unclog the toilet when nothing works.